The origin of Chinese white tea

-Like many other teas, white tea originated from the Fu Jian Province, south-east of China, more precisely from the Fu Ding region.
+Like many other teas, white tea originated from the the tea country of China - the Fu Jian Province.

 White teas' production, especially the premium Chinese white teas, is still very limited to date.
 Fu-Ding (福鼎), Zheng He (政和), Song-Xi (松溪) and Jian-Yiang (建阳) are the known pocket areas of the Fujian Province to produce the best white teas in the world.

 Chinese white tea history

 There are various theories regarding how long the white teas have been around for, with some believing it has a production and consumption history in China for 4000 years.
 This makes white tea to be among the oldest teas, much older than the histories of both green tea and Oolong tea.

 One of the reasons that some scholars believe white tea is the original tea of all teas is its relatively simple processing method, withering and drying.
 It is believed this was the start of people started preserving fresh tea leaves for later use.